Qwible/Personal-Money-Manager-Using-A.I/README.txt

 ----------------------Viewing and running on the regression code-------------------- regression_model.ipynb contains the code for building and training the prediction model.
-It is reccomended that this is opened using google colaboratory - https://colab.research.google.com/notebooks/intro.ipynb to avoid dependancy errors.
+It is recommended that this is opened using google colaboratory - https://colab.research.google.com/notebooks/intro.ipynb to avoid dependancy errors.

 The model is trained and tested by running each cell in order.
 Cell 2 will prompt a file upload - select the export.csv file.